2019 United Kingdom general election in Northern Ireland

-The 2019 United Kingdom general election was held on 12 December 2019 to elect all 650 members of the House of Commons, including 18 seats in Northern Ireland.
+On 12 December 2019, the 2019 United Kingdom general election was held in Northern Ireland, to elect all 650 members of the House of Commons, including the 18 Northern Ireland seats.

 1,293,971 people were eligible to vote, up 51,273 from the 2017 general election.
 62.09% of eligible voters turned out, down 3.5 percentage points from the last general election.
 For the first time in history, nationalist parties won more seats than unionist parties.

 Electoral system

 MPs were elected in 18 Single Member constituencies by first-past-the-post.

 Background

 The election was called on 29 October 2019 under the Early Parliamentary General Election Act 2019.
 At the 2017 election, the nationalist Social Democratic and Labour Party (SDLP) and the Ulster Unionist Party (UUP) lost all of their seats.
 The DUP won 10 seats, Sinn Féin won 7 seats, and Independent Unionist Sylvia Hermon was also elected.
 The election ended in a hung parliament, and the Democratic Unionist Party (DUP) signed a confidence and supply agreement with the Conservative Party.

 In 2018, Sinn Féin MP for West Tyrone, Barry McElduff, resigned after a social media post he made caused controversy regarding perceived sectarianism on the Kingsmill massacre.
 The party won a by-election later, but with a plurality instead of a majority.

 In the 2019 European Parliament election, Sinn Féin, the DUP, and the Alliance Party each won a seat.